mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 Decals are non-repeating textures that are applied to the surface of an object with a given projection.
 They are an easy-to-use way of attaching single images or similar textures to objects without going through the complexity of the texture mapping process.

 Decals are textures that are placed directly on a specified area of one or more objects.
-Use decals to modify a limited part of an object's color.

-Decals consist of a single instance of a texture, rather than being tiled as they are when used in a material.
+They consist of a single instance of a texture, rather than being tiled as they are when used in a material.
+Users use decals to modify a limited part of an object's color.

 ![Decals2]({{ site.baseurl }}/images/what-is-the-rdk-08.jpg)